ZairaStra/Capstone---FestiMate/README.md

 - Camping

-  - Each Festival has one Camping
+  - Each Festival can have a maximum of one Camping Camping includes:
-    Camping includes:
   - AccommodationType: defines unit type, capacity, price per night, availability
   - CampingUnit: single spot or unit with `spotCode`, `status`